joeltimothyoh/Copy-Files/README.md

 * Copy-Files serves as a wrapper around the Robocopy as a convenient and automatable file and directory copying solution.
 * Robocopy, otherwise known as Robust File Copy, is a command-line directory and/or file replication command in Windows.
 * It is recommended you have some knowledge about and experience with Robocopy before using Copy-Files.
-* For more information on Robocopy, refer to Microsoft's documentation on the command, or run 'robocopy /?'.
+* For more information on Robocopy, refer to Microsoft's documentation on the command, or run `'robocopy /?'`.

-## Compatibility
+## Requirements
-Windows with <a href="https://github.com/PowerShell/PowerShell#get-powershell" target="_blank" title="Powershell">Powershell v3</a>.
+* Windows with <a href="https://github.com/PowerShell/PowerShell#get-powershell" target="_blank" title="Powershell">Powershell v3</a>.